 Price at time of publish: $39

 Hitch Bottle and Cup

-This cup is great for someone on the go or anyone who just wants to cut down on single use plastic water bottles.
-The design is actually two products in one; a bottle and cup.
-Use the 12 ounce cup and lid for hot beverages and the 18 ounce bottle for cooler drinks.
+This cup is great for someone on the go or anyone who just wants to cut down on single-use plastic water bottles.
+The design is actually two products in one; a bottle and a cup.
+Use the 12-ounce cup and lid for hot beverages and the 18-ounce bottle for cooler drinks.
 Both options are double-wall insulated and made of stainless steel.